 David Cuillier is Director of Graduate Studies and Associate Professor at the University of Arizona School of Journalism.
 A former newspaper reporter and editor in the Pacific Northwest, he is founding editor of the open-access peer-reviewed Journal of Civic Information, co-author of the books The Art of Access: Strategies for Acquiring Public Records, and Transparency 2.0: Digital Data and Privacy in a Wired World.
 Dr. Cuillier is the former president and FOI chair of the Society of Professional Journalists, is the current board president for the National Freedom of Information Coalition, and writes the “FOI Files” column for The IRE Journal, the Investigative Reporters and Editors’ magazine.
 He assisted the country of Barbados in developing its FOIA law, and in 2010, he drove 15,000 miles for 45 days through the US to give 53 FOI training seminars to journalists and citizens.
 Dr. Cuillier’s dissertation examined conceptualizing support for press access to government records.
 He holds a PhD and MA from the University of Washington and BA from Western Washington University.

-Kristin Ellis is General Counsel and Unit Chief of the Federal Bureau of Investigation’s FOIA Litigation Unit (FLU).
-Ms. Ellis has over a decade of experience litigating FOIA cases and advising on FOIA matters in three different agencies — the FBI, the US Department of Justice’s Criminal Division, and the US Office of Special Counsel (OSC).
+Kristin Ellis is Section Chief of the Litigation and Technology Management Section of the Federal Bureau of Investigation (FBI) where she previously served as Associate General Counsel and Unit Chief of the FOIA Litigation Unit.
+Ms. Ellis has over a decade of experience litigating FOIA cases and advising on FOIA matters in three different agencies — the FBI, the U.S. Department of Justice’s Criminal Division, and the US Office of Special Counsel (OSC).
 She is regularly consulted for advice and guidance about FOIA, as well as a host of other information access, sharing, and disclosure issues, by officials at all levels within the FBI, DOJ, the Intelligence Community, and other federal and state agencies.
 Ms. Ellis began her career at OSC, where in addition to investigating and prosecuting violations of the Whistleblower Protection Act, the Civil Service Reform Act, and the Hatch Act, she evaluated complaints alleging arbitrary and capricious withholding of information under the FOIA and defended OSC against a lawsuit seeking to force it to prosecute officials from another agency under the FOIA’s sanction provision.
 Ms. Ellis holds a JD from Chicago-Kent College of Law and a BS from The University of Toledo.

 Michael Morisy is the founder and chief executive of the non-profit FOIA tool and news site “MuckRock” that has worked with over 10,000 requesters to file, track, and share their federal FOIA and other public records requests.
-The site is visited by millions of readers each year who benefit from its in-depth guides, accessible reporting, and a variety of transparency tools and resources.
+Millions of readers visit the site each year and benefit from its in-depth guides, accessible reporting, and a variety of transparency tools and resources.
 Mr. Morisy was previously an editor at The Boston Globe, a John S. Knight Fellow at Stanford University, and is a member of the boards of the National Freedom of Information Coalition and the American Society of Access Professionals.
 Mr. Morisy holds a BA from Cornell University.

 Alexandra Perloff-Giles is an attorney with Gibson Dunn & Crutcher’s Media, Entertainment and Technology Group, where she represented White House correspondents Jim Acosta and Brian Karem in litigation regarding their press credentials.
 She was a 2019-2020 First Amendment Fellow at The New York Times where she was the principal attorney in charge of public records requests.
 Ms. Perloff-Giles began litigating FOIA cases as a student at Yale Law School.
 She was a law clerk for Judge Marsha S. Berzon of the US Court of Appeals for the Ninth Circuit.
 During her recent fellowship at The Times, Ms. Perloff-Giles advised reporters on public records issues, administrative appeals, law school clinics, negotiating with government attorneys, and drafting briefs related to FOIA lawsuits the paper is currently litigating.
 Ms. Perloff-Giles has a JD from Yale Law School, an MA from the University of Paris, Sorbonne, and a BA from Harvard University.